We are on a journey to ensure that all students love to read and write. It's a bold mission. The Phonemic Advantage Learning System™

 Working in close proximity to the militia’s firefights, the food supply lines via Kenya were easily cut off.
 And the Somali warlords withheld much of the international aid at Mogadishu.
 It was in this challenging context, where basic day-to-day operations required resourceful interaction, that Beverly discovered the valuable gift of language and her empathy for anyone who struggles with it.

 To this end, she obtained a Master of Arts from Azusa Pacific University, completing her graduate study with a certificate from the Stanford Institute for Cross-Cultural Communication.
 In the years following, Mrs. Terpstra consulted with corporations and non-profit organizations regarding communicating with people from other countries and cultures, including programs in Canada, Japan, and South Africa.

-Building Alphabet Harbor™ highlights the author's passion for all children: that they enjoy the process of reading and find the gift of language.
+Building Alphabet Harbor™ highlights the president's passion for all children: that they enjoy the process of reading and find the gift of language.
 In Alphabet Harbor™, Beverly ensures a grand scheme that ignites the thinking styles of science-minded, artistic and literary gifted children.